NafiurSiddiqui/NextJS-learner/README.md

 you need a library to parse markdown content.
 Let's use `remark` here. go ahead and run `npm install remark remark-html`.
 We modified the [`getAllPostData`](utils/posts.js#82) and **important** we turned it into `async/await` function since `remark` requires `async` operation.
 Hence we updated our [`getStaticProps`](pages/posts/[id].js) and `await` the resuls as well.

 Rest of them are just basic js like used in utlils and date.

+## API Routes

+With nextJs you can create nodeJs API endpoint which is a serverless function.
+You can create the endpoint right inside Next.
+These serverless function is known as _Lambdas_.

+you create something like that inside `pages/api` directory. we will create a simple api endpoint there. for instance, our [hello.js](pages/api/hello.js).

+Anything you create inside this API will be treated as backend code and won't increase your client-side bundle size.

+This function must be exported and comes in with two parameters by default.

+- `req` : you get an instance of http.IncomingMessage and some pre-built middlewares.

+- `res` : you get the http.ServerResponse and bunch of helper functions.

+## Dos and Don'ts of API Routes

+- Never fetch an API route from `getStaticProps` or `getStaticPaths`.
+Instead, write your server-side code straight inside them.
+Read more on [writing server side code](https://nextjs.org/docs/basic-features/data-fetching/get-static-props#write-server-side-code-directly).
+- A good usecase would be handling form input and do something based on submission methods.

+## Preview Mode

+You can see the changes you made to draft inside a headless CMS on next by by-passing SSG.